 - How long the dental plaque stays on the tooth surface

 How does the Hall Technique fit into this, then?
 What it does, necessarily, is isolate the dental plaque from other factors that can turn it destructive.
-The caries lesions are locked into place using rubber separators and stainless steel crowns until they arrest their destruction and harden.
+The cavities are locked into place using rubber separators and stainless steel crowns until they halt their destruction and harden.

 How effective is it?